brandondrew/opal-rails/README.md

 // = require_tree ./spec
 ```

-and then a spec folder with you specs!
+and then a spec folder with your specs!

 ```ruby
 # assets/javascripts/spec/example_spec.js.rb